Anji County: Agricultural products

-Local agricultural products include bamboo shoots, white tea, alpine vegetables, and flowers.
+Local agricultural products include bamboo shoots, green tea, alpine vegetables, and flowers.
 Production bases for green products have been opened, and specialized markets for agricultural products and comprehensive wholesale markets built.
 In order further to supplement ecological tourism, agricultural sightseeing gardens that provide leisure activities have also been constructed.
 Pollution-free products currently make up 40 percent of the market, and the per capita income of farmers has increased steadily, from 3,708 yuan in 1998 to 4,556 yuan in 2001.
 Chain production is a characteristic of Anji's industry; bamboo, for instance, can be made into food, handicrafts, and building materials, and its remnants can also be utilized.
 Anji products are now exported to more than 20 countries and regions, and about one-fourth of the county's gross output value of agriculture and industry comes from bamboo-related industries.